 The Forager’s Feast is also a good resource for anyone who wants to learn more about foraging without any prior knowledge.
 The author gives lots of helpful advice that beginners will appreciate throughout this book.

 This book is also a good reference for anyone who wants to learn more about wild, edible plants.
 It’s an excellent resource for those who want to find new ways of incorporating this food into their diet, as well as for people who already like foraging but would like some ideas on how to make it more fun or exciting.

 The Best Foraging Books for Your Area

 It’s ideal for you to also have a book that has information specific to your area.

 Most Americans will find that one of the books in this series applies to their area.
 All four have very good identification information including images.
 Meredith and Slatterly’s are usually highly reccomended.

 - Pacific Northwest Foraging by Douglas Deur (you will need a separate muchroom guide, see below)

-- Northeast Foraging by Lisa Meredith (her other books The Forager’s Feast, new in 2016. is also quite useful)
+- Northeast Foraging by Leda Meredith (her other books The Forager’s Feast, new in 2016. is also quite useful)